 Originally published November 9, 2010, and appears in The Doors Examined.

 Morrison Pardon a Done Deal?

 Florida newspapers are reporting this morning (December 9, 2010) that Governor Charlie Crist has lined up enough votes to get Jim Morrison pardoned at today’s hearings of Florida’s Board of Executive Clemency.
-Crist can’t pardon Morrison (or anyone else) on his own authority it takes the Governor’s vote plus to other members of the board.
+Crist can’t pardon Morrison (or anyone else) on his own authority; it takes the Governor’s vote plus two other members of the board.

-If these reports are correct and the vote goes through as expected we could hear official confirmation of the pardon by this afternoon and of course will publish the details as soon as they become available.
+If these reports are correct and the vote goes through as expected we could hear official confirmation of the pardon by this afternoon.
+Of course we’ll publish the details as soon as they become available.
 The pardon would come one day after what would have been Morrison’s 67th birthday.

 Some fans question whether a pardon for Morrison will eliminate his outlaw status.
 Most fans eagerly await the pardon, but all agree that in Jim Morrison’s obscenity trial the verdict was a miscarriage of justice.
 Now Doors fans await the decision with bated breath.

 The story was first reported in the Orlando Sentinel, picked up by the AP and stories have appeared in The Hartford Courant and AOL News.